xiix0/scam/README.md

-Q:	What do Winnie the Pooh and John the Baptist have in common?
+Q:	Why don't lawyers go to the beach?
-A:	The same middle name.
+A:	The cats keep trying to bury them.